Helen Rose Hull: Career

 In 1914, she began her career as a writer, which lasted for over fifty years.
 Her first published piece was a one-act play in the suffrage magazine, The Woman's Journal.
 She also contributed several stories to the leftist magazine The Masses around that time.
 Throughout her career, Hull published seventeen novels and sixty-five short stories.
 Her short stories appeared in more than fourteen different American magazines, including Colliers, Century, Saturday Evening Post, Harper's, Cosmopolitan, and Ladies Home Journal.
 The topic of her writing included familial relationships, gender differences, and social issues, including race and women's economic status.
 Despite being involved in radical politics early in life, Hull mainly addressed issues through the stories of her characters.
 It is speculated that her decreased involvement in the political scene was due to her publisher's concern that Hull's lesbianism would be "detrimental to her career."

 One of Hull's students at Wellesley was Soong Mei-ling, who went on to become Madame Chiang Kai-shek.
 Hull later wrote a biography of the woman.

 Hull died in 1971 at the age of 83.

 Quest and Islanders

 Hull's first novel, Quest, received generally positive reviews upon its publication in 1922.
 Another one of her notable novels, Islanders, was published in 1927 and is set in the Midwest during the mid-19th century to World War I. It tells the story of a single woman who has to take care of her parents, her siblings, and her siblings' children.
-Through the growth of this intelligent and inventive woman, Hull poses important questions about the role of a woman during this time period.
+Through the growth of this intelligent and inventive woman, Hull poses important questions about the role of a woman during this period.